 - Anti-drug antibodies:

-- The prescribing information for emicizumab includes important safety information on the risk for anti-drug antibodies.
-Use of any therapeutic protein carries the potential for the development of anti-drug antibodies.
+- The prescribing information for emicizumab includes important safety information on the risk for anti-drug antibodies (ADAs).
+Use of any therapeutic protein carries the potential for the development of ADAs.
 These were observed within the global clinical trial program with emicizumab and are described within the US and European Union (EU) emicizumab product labels.
 The immunogenicity of emicizumab was evaluated using an enzyme-linked immunosorbent assay or an electrochemiluminescence assay.
-In the dose-finding trial (n = 18), four patients tested positive for anti-emicizumab antibodies.
-In the pooled HAVEN clinical trials, 3.5% of patients (14/398) tested positive for anti-emicizumab antibodies and <1% (3/398) developed anti-emicizumab antibodies with neutralizing potential (based on declining pharmacokinetics).
-One patient from HAVEN 2, who developed an anti-emicizumab neutralizing antibody, experienced loss of efficacy after 5 weeks of treatment.
-There was no clinically apparent impact of the presence of anti-emicizumab antibodies on safety.
-To date, more than 1100 persons with hemophilia, with and without inhibitors to factor VIII have been treated with emicizumab worldwide.
+In the dose-finding trial (n = 18), four patients tested positive for ADAs.
+In the pooled HAVEN clinical trials, 3.5% of patients (14/398) tested positive for anti-emicizumab antibodies and <1% (3/398) developed ADAs with neutralizing potential (based on declining pharmacokinetics).
+One patient from HAVEN 2, who developed an ADA, experienced loss of efficacy after 5 weeks of treatment.
+There was no clinically apparent impact of the presence of ADAs on safety.
+Two of 88 children in HAVEN 2 developed ADAs with one patient having loss of emicizumab efficacy.
+As of December 2019 (https://www.emicizumabinfo.com/), more than 6,100 persons with hemophilia, with and without inhibitors to FVIII have been treated with emicizumab worldwide.

 - Continued diligence in evaluation of clinical efficacy of emicizumab as would be expected for any hemophilia therapeutic.
 Loss of efficacy of emicizumab may be manifest by an increase in breakthrough bleeding events.
 Patients concerned about a loss of efficacy should seek prompt evaluation by their provider.

-- We have provided information on assays that may be utilized for evaluation of the activity of emicizumab, utilizing a chromogenic factor VIII activity assay with human reagents that are recognized by emicizumab.
-However, the widely available conventional aPTT and clot-based factor VIII activity assays can be used in evaluating a case of loss of efficacy.
-The aPTT should be within the normal range in all persons with hemophilia when obtained during ongoing treatment with emicizumab; similarly, clot-based factor VIII activity assays will be well above the normal range.
-In the course of evaluating a reported loss of efficacy, a prolonged conventional aPTT assay and/or a low factor VIII activity (by clot-based assay or chromogenic assay using human reagents) in a person treated with emicizumab should be a useful initial evaluation for the presence of a neutralizing anti-drug antibody directed against emicizumab.
+- We have provided information on assays that may be utilized for evaluation of the activity of emicizumab, utilizing a chromogenic FVIII activity assay with human reagents that are recognized by emicizumab.
+However, the widely available conventional aPTT and clot-based FVIII activity assays can be used in evaluating a case of loss of efficacy.
+The aPTT should be within the normal range in all persons with hemophilia when obtained during ongoing treatment with emicizumab; similarly, clot-based FVIII activity assays will be well above the normal range.
+In the course of evaluating a reported loss of efficacy, a prolonged conventional aPTT assay and/or a low FVIII activity (by clot-based assay or chromogenic assay using human reagents) in a person treated with emicizumab should be a useful initial evaluation for the presence of a neutralizing anti-drug antibody directed against emicizumab.
 Additional information regarding laboratory assays may be found within the prescribing information.

 - There are no commercially available assays in the US for determination of anti-drug antibodies directed against emicizumab.
 Should a patient and provider have suspicion of an anti-drug antibody outside of the ongoing clinical trial program, they should contact the manufacturer (https://www.gene.com/contact-us/submit-medical-inquiry) for guidance on subsequent evaluation.